privacyguides/privacyguides.org/docs/ios/hardening.md

 You should consider changing these settings to improve your privacy.

+### iCloud

+Apple uses **iCloud** to sync your settings, photos, documents, apps, etc to your other devices.
+Some of these are E2EE,

+### Airplane Mode

+Enabling **Airplane Mode** will allow you to stop your phone from contacting cell towers.
+Obviously, you won't be able to use cellular data while it is enabled.
+You will still be able to connect to wifi and bluetooth, so whenever you are connected to wifi you can turn this setting on.

+- [x] Turn on **Airplane Mode**

 ### Wi-Fi

 You can enable hardware address randomization to protect you from tracking across Wi-Fi networks.